defryheryanto/whatsapp-assistant/README.md

 ### Running the application
 1. Clone the repository
+2. Copy and set the environment (see .env.example)
-2. Run `go run ./db/migrate.go`
+3. Run `go run ./db/migrate.go`
-3. Run `go run ./cmd/app/...` from the root project path
+4. Run `go run ./cmd/app/...` from the root project path
-4. Copy the QRCode text from the terminal
+5. Copy the QRCode text from the terminal
-5. Open https://www.the-qrcode-generator.com/ and navigate to 'Free Text' tab
+6. Open https://www.the-qrcode-generator.com/ and navigate to 'Free Text' tab
-6. Paste the QR Code text
+7. Paste the QR Code text
-7. Scan the generated QR from your WhatsApp
+8. Scan the generated QR from your WhatsApp
-8. Done!
+9. Done!
 Use commands or features from inside the chat

 ### How to use
 1. Invite your WhatsApp Account (Scanned the generated QR) to any groups